Coronavirus: How effective are the Chinese vaccines? | DW | 28.01.2021

 Data from other countries does not present a consistent picture — the Emirates confirmed even higher efficacy in their study: 86%.

 The authorities there were even quicker to approve the vaccine than the Chinese.
-The vaccine was already being administered at the beginning of December.
+The vaccine was allowed to be administered from the beginning of December.
 Serbia also approved the vaccine in January.

 Things were less promising in Peru.
 Authorities there halted clinical trials in December after one patient suffered paralysis in his arms as a result of vaccination.